top of page

 Art also has a way of drawing people closer.
 When struggles are shared through creative expression, they often spark understanding and connection.
 What feels isolating on the inside can become a bridge to community when expressed through art.

-When Creating isn't Enough
+When Creating Isn't Enough

 While art can help us navigate hard times, it’s important to remember that no one should have to go through them alone.
 Support is always available, and reaching out is a courageous and vital step.